chaoge525/soafee_demo/documentation/validations.rst

              --env FVP_BASE_A_ARM_EULA_ACCEPT="True"'

     .. note::
-       The ``fvp_volume`` is a directory that contains "Armv-A Base RevC AEM FVP " package.
+       In the example, ``fvp_volume`` is a directory that contains the "Armv-A Base RevC AEM FVP" package.

-* To execute tests please refer to `fvp-base: running tests`_.
+To execute tests please refer to `FVP-Base: Running Tests`_.

 .. _validations_n1sdp_build_image_including_tests:

-N1SDP: build image including tests
+N1SDP: Build Image Including Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build tests for N1SDP using the same process as described in :ref:`quickstart_build_for_n1sdp`, you only need to add ``:meta-ewaol-config/kas/tests.yml`` to the kas build command:
+To build images which include tests for the N1SDP machine, follow the same process as described in :ref:`quickstart_build_for_n1sdp`, but append an additional configuration file ``:meta-ewaol-config/kas/tests.yml`` to the kas build command:

 .. code-block:: console